ResearchObject/ro-crate/docs/in-use/LDaCA.md

    limitations under the License.
 -->

-# Lanagugue Data Commons of Australia Program
+# Language Data Commons of Australia Program

 <!-- linking to logo online cos the current one is a placeholder only and should get updated -->
 [![LDaCA Logo](https://www.ldaca.edu.au//LDaCA_logo-sm.png)][LDaCA]